P0nt05/CortexResponder_DuoUserAccount/README.md

 The UserID is used to change the "status" of the particular user.

 ## How to install:
-  * Install Responder via git clone into the Responder folder from your Cortex installation
+  * git clone Responder into your Cortex "responders" installation path
-  * Install necessary python modules from the requirements.txt (pip install -r requirements.txt)
+  * install necessary python modules from the requirements.txt (pip install -r requirements.txt)
-  * Restart Cortex to initialize the new Responder "systemctl restart cortex"
+  * restart Cortex to initialize the new Responder "systemctl restart cortex"
-  * Add the ResponderConfig
+  * add the ResponderConfig
   * ![ResponderConfig](/ResponderConfig.jpg)
-  * Enable the Responder Actions
+  * enable the Responder Actions
   * ![Responders](/Responders.jpg)

 ## Add Observable type in TheHive**
-  * Per default TheHive has no "username" Observable type, so we have to add this in the Admin settings
+  * per default TheHive has no "username" Observable type, so we have to add this in the Admin settings
   * ![AddObservableType](/AddObservableType.jpg)

 ## Run the Responder action in TheHive